 Surfaces can get pretty jarring when gravel riding, so it’s important to consider components that make the ride as smooth and safe as possible.
-For this, we recommend the Shockstop Stem.
+For this, we recommend the Shockstop Suspension Stem.
 The stem uses elastomers springs to absorb vibrations (so your bones don’t have to) and mute the effects of road bumps and surface imperfections.
-This shock absorption makes for a great riding experience that can be appreciated in the moment and over time.
+This shock absorption makes for a great gravel riding experience that can be appreciated in the moment and over time.
 In addition, stem stiffness is easily adjustable (via swapping elastomers) so everyone can find their optimal setup.

-Best gravel riding techniques
+Best gravel riding techniques for beginners

-It’s helpful to relax and float over rough terrain.
+- It’s helpful to relax and float over rough terrain.
 Keep the elbows slightly bent and relaxed, and avoid clamping down on the handlebars or instinctively braking.
 Washboards, or corrugated, rough roads can make you feel like you need to hit the brakes, especially on a descent.
 But braking can actually encourage the tires to lose contact with the ground, instead of gliding over the rough patches unimpeded.

-Always consider the possibility of vehicular traffic, even if the road seems unused.
+- Always consider the possibility of vehicular traffic, even if the road seems unused.
 Stay on your side of the road, especially on blind hills and turns.

-Making sure you’re prepared for the route is one of the most important strategies to a success gravel ride.
+- Making sure you’re prepared for the route is one of the most important strategies to a success gravel ride.
 Always study a map and gain as much knowledge as possible on your planned route.